nifacodes/elk-stack-project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Docker Container that has Ansible intalled.
-- Update the /etc/ansible/hosts file to include elk servers
+- Update the /etc/ansible/hosts file to include elk servers (see excerpt below)
 - Update /etc/ansible/files/filebeat-config.yml
 ```
 output.elasticsearch: